The Brownstone Parlor Room Dilemma

 Circulation around the seating is tight and uncomfortable

-Placing seating in the back of the room allows for the largest possible sofa, both in width and depth, and easily accommodates side tables, lamps, and even media storage if desired.
+Seating in the back of the room requires arrangement along one of the walls in order for everyone in the seating area to be close enough to engage in conversation.
+This last option allows for the largest possible sofa, both in width and in depth, and easily accommodate side tables, multiple lamps, and even media storage if desired.

-The tradeoff is functional.
-This layout pushes the dining area to the front of the parlor, placing it a considerable distance from the kitchen and shifting the room away from its traditional role as a formal entertaining space.
+However the tradeoff is functional.
+This layout pushes the dining area to the front of the parlor by the windows, placing it a considerable distance away from the kitchen.

 Pros